MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Get-ScheduledJobOption.md

 ```

 This example shows how to find job options object with particular values.

+The first command gets job options in which the **RunElevated** property has a value of "True" ($true) and the **RunWithoutNetwork** property has a value of "False" ($false) The output shows the job options object that was selected.

+The second command shows how to find to which scheduled job the job options belong.
+This command uses a pipeline operator (|) to send the selected job options to the ForEach-Object cmdlet which gets the **JobDefinition** property of each options object.
+The **JobDefinition** property contains the originating job object.
+The results show that the selected options came from the "DeployPkg" scheduled job.

 ### Example 4: Use job options to create a new job